When AI Creates Margin, Who Gets It?

 If you want a simple operating principle: AI is a powerful teammate.
 It shouldn’t be the judge.
 Whether you’re just beginning to use AI or have been using it for a while, it helps to see the two patterns it tends to create and to decide deliberately which one you want.

 Two paths to innovation with AI.
-Which path will you follow?
 Click on the graphic to download a PDF.

 The first path is faster and cleaner.
-If you’re new to AI, it’s the one that forms without noticing.
+It’s the one that forms without noticing.
 Ask, get an answer, justify it, move on.
 It’s not wrong exactly, but it keeps you inside the walls, optimizing the known and mistaking the plausible for the possible.
-The second path can feel slower at the start.
-But it protects originality because it stays anchored in the Territory where the proof of concept is the world, not just the algorithm.
+The second path feels slower at the start.
+But it protects originality because it stays anchored in human reality where the proof of concept is the world, not just the algorithm.

 Innovation isn’t dead.
 But it’s no longer default.

 In an AI world, “good enough” will be cheap.
-Polished content, plausible strategies, and decent ideas generated fast, living comfortably within the walls of what’s already been tried.
+Polished content, plausible strategies, and decent ideas generated fast.
+All of it living comfortably within the walls of what’s already been tried because no one pointed it elsewhere.

-This is why I believe the Freeman College of Management’s Markets, Innovation & Design (MiDE) approach is timely.
-MiDE trains students to work at the intersection of markets, innovation, and human-centered design.
-Before AI becomes the default way of thinking, it becomes a tool inside a disciplined learning loop.
+MiDE trains students to work at the intersection of markets, innovation, and human-centered design, so AI becomes a tool inside a disciplined thinking process rather than the thinking process itself.

 There is one final irony worth considering.
 AI itself was born from the human capacity this piece is arguing to protect.
 Alan Turing imagined a world that didn’t exist yet, with no data to confirm it was possible, and leaped.
-The question now is whether what human AI visionaries built will illuminate that capacity in us by quietly dimming it.
+The question now is whether what human AI visionaries built will illuminate that capacity in us or quietly dim it.

 Your turn